BLENDED DIET FOR TUBE FED CHILDREN IN THE UK

 Pump Feeds

 BD can be given via a pump but most pumps will constantly block and alarm and they can’t be hung for more than 4 hours because of food safety concerns.
 The pumps can be adjusted and the rep will usually have to do this, but they still won’t accept a thick fluid.
 Pump feeding BD over 4 hours will be more successful if the blend is sieved with a fine sieve.
 Giving the bag a squeeze every 20 minutes or so helps sediment to not sit at the bottom, and reduces the possibility of blockages, People have managed to fiddle with some of the giving sets to allow pumping but it’s not something I’ve done.
-There is a you tube video of pump giving set adjustment, but whether this is desirable I can’t comment.
+There is a you tube video of pump giving set adjustment, but whether this is desirable I can’t comment. see the section on BLENDS Project as there is a pump available but will probably need to be privately purchased.

 2